jeffhuang4704/vulasset/API.md

 ### The request

-Use `HTTP POST` for this request is
+Use `HTTP POST` for this request.
+The majority fields is the same as in `v1/vulasset` with one additional for `lastModifiedTime`.

 ```
 HTTP POST v1/vulasset